Manchester Courts

-Manchester Courts, earlier known as the MLC Building, was a commercial high-rise building in the Christchurch Central City.
+Manchester Courts, earlier known as the MLC Building, was a commercial high-rise building in the central city of Christchurch, New Zealand.
 Built in 1905–1906 for the New Zealand Express Company, it was at the time the tallest commercial building in Christchurch.
 A Category I heritage building, it suffered serious structural damage in the 2010 Canterbury earthquake and was condemned to be demolished.
 Demolition began on 19 October, and was completed in late January 2011.